awslabs/aws-c-s3/README.md

 The AWS-C-S3 library is an asynchronous AWS S3 client focused on maximizing throughput and network utilization.

 ### Key features:
 - **Automatic Request Splitting**: Improves throughput by automatically splitting the request into part-sized chunks and performing parallel uploads/downloads of these chunks over multiple connections.
+There's a cap on the throughput of single S3 connection, the only way to go faster is multiple parallel connections.
 - **Enhanced Transfer Reliability**: Increases resilience against network failures by retrying individual failed chunks of a file transfer, eliminating the need to restart transfers from scratch.
 - **DNS Load Balancing**: DNS resolver continuously harvests Amazon S3 IP addresses to distribute connections across the fleet, significantly boosting throughput and enhancing overall transfer efficiency.
 - **Advanced Network Management**: The client incorporates automatic request parallelization, effective timeouts and retries, and efficient connection reuse.
 This approach helps to maximize throughput and network utilization, and to avoid network overloads.